 August 18 - 20, 2023

 In the early part of his career, Dr. Epstein kept his beliefs as a Buddhist separate from his work as a psychiatrist.
 But as he became more forthcoming with his patients about his personal spiritual leanings, he was surprised how many of them were eager to learn more.
-The divisions between the psychological, emotional, and the spiritual, he soon realized, were not as distinct as one might think.
-In his recent book, The Zen of Therapy, Dr. Epstein reflected on a year’s worth of selected sessions with his patients and observed how, in a given hour, his Buddhist background subtly…
+The divisions between the psychological, emotional, and spiritual, he soon realized, were not as distinct as one might think.
+In his recent book, The Zen of Therapy, Dr. Epstein reflected on a year’s worth of selected sessions with his patients and observed how, in a given hour, his Buddhist background subtly influenced…